Contents

 Circle Winter Clothes Worksheet

-2. Look at the pictures, read carefully to each alternative, and draw a tick in the correct option.
+- Look at the pictures, read each option carefully, and circle the correct option.

 Cut and Paste the Winter Clothes Worksheet